 - Create a Recorder Node, and then connect the audio signal to record to its only input

 - Open the Recorder Node’s properties panel, then hit record (the properties panel is accessible by right clicking the Node on desktop, or tapping the Node on touch screen, then tapping the Gear button in the header)

 - Once you recorded everything you needed, hit Stop, and then finally Save your project

 Note: the Recorder Node does not keep its results inside the Node, so it must be saved to a file.
 If the Node is deleted or AudioNodes is restarted, the recording will be gone.
 Also keep in mind, that recording again will immediately clear any previous results.

 An audio signal to record.
-This can be a live audio signal, such as the output from the Microphone Node.
+This can be a live audio signal, such as the output from the Audio Input Node.
 The number of channels in this signal determines the number of channels in the recording automatically.

 When enabled, this setting will apply peak-normalization to the recorded audio, meaning the loudest parts of the recording will be 0 dB.
 This is useful to avoid clipping distortion in the result.
 Normalization is applied when recording finishes, and should be enabled in advance if needed.